RGarrett93/homeassistant-lightwave-smart/README.md

 Controls both generation 1 ("Connect Series") and generation 2 ("Smart Series") devices.
 Does not work with gen1 hub.

+*Note: Entities are created differently from the [original version of this integration - Lightwave2](https://github.com/bigbadblunt/homeassistant-lightwave2), in that regard this version is a breaking change*

 ## Setup
 There are two ways to set up: